rakkaalhazimi/DataAnalysis/README.md

-# DataScience
+# Data Anaylysis

-All projects related to Data Science in Python
+All projects related to Data Analysis in Python